Repainting Lead-Based Paint

 The DIY Loophole

 If you are doing painting and renovations yourself on your own property, you are not bound by these new rules.
 This doesn't mean you should just disregard the possibility of lead dust being created by the work you are doing.
-Lead is toxic and exposure to it can cause serious illness, such as brain damage, especially in children.
-If you have children, especially children under 6 years old, you should be very careful they are not exposed to lead.
+Lead is toxic and exposure to it can cause serious illness, including brain damage, especially in children.
+If you have children, especially children under 6-years-old, you should be very careful they are not exposed to lead.
 Because a child's brain is still developing, lead is much more hazardous to them than to adults.
 Pregnant women should also avoid any lead in their environment for the same reasons.

 Consumer paint has not contained lead in decades, however, anyone working in an older dwelling built before 1978 may encounter old, lead-based paint.
-While lead-based paint does not present a hazard when intact, i.e. not chipping, peeling, chalking or otherwise disturbed, if you are contemplating a typical renovation or remodeling project, know that it can disturb the painted surface and create lead dust.
+While lead-based paint does not present a hazard when intact, i.e. no chipping, peeling, or chalking, if you are contemplating a typical renovation or remodeling project, know that you can disturb the painted surface and create lead dust.